 Demon’s Souls remaster is coming to PC too, surprise!
+Update: OR NOT?

 Demon's Souls remaster is coming to PC too, surprise!
+Update: OR NOT?

 Well, we’ve not heard anything new about the rumoured Bloodborne PC port I ache for, but tonight’s PlayStation 5 showcase did bring one FromSoftware surprise for us: the upcoming Demon’s Souls remaster will be released on PC too.
 Huh!
 Originally published by Sony for PlayStation 3 in 2009, this is the punishing fantasy murdergame which started FromSoft down their wonderful Souls-y path.
 I am mighty curious.
 Here, watch the new gameplay trailer to see how familiar it is:

-Note: Update: Sony have now pulled the trailer and told Kotaku that Demon’s Souls is in fact not coming to PC and other consoles.
-“Human error” is to blame for that information being in the trailer, they say.
-WELP.
-Update: If you want to cling to the dream, I suppose the “human error” they blame for this mistake could have be that they didn’t mean to announce it yet?
-Right?
-Maybe?
-If you really want to believe?
-In light of Sony saying lol whoops and walking this back, I’d like to suggest that a PC release of Bloodborne would be an excellent way to atone for the upset.